Home » History Notes » Civil Disobedience Movement

 Causes of Civil Disobedience Movement

 Viceroy Irwin received a letter from Mahatma Gandhi on January 31, 1930, in which he outlined and imposed eleven demands.
-The most compelling of all the requests was to get rid of the salt tax, which is paid for by both the rich and the poor.
-By March 11th, the demands had to be satisfied, or Congress would start a campaign of civil disobedience.
+The most compelling of all the requests was to get rid of the salt tax, paid for by both the rich and the poor.
+By March 11th, the demands had to be satisfied, or Congress would start a civil disobedience campaign.
 78 of his dependable volunteers marched with Mahatma Gandhi in the well-known salt march.

 The march travelled more than 240 kilometres from Gandhiji’s ashram in Sabarmati to the coastal town of Dandi in Gujarat.
 He landed in Dandi on April 6 and ceremonially breached the law by salting seawater by scalding it.
-This movement served as the catalyst for the Civil Disobedience Movement.
+This movement catalyzed the Civil Disobedience Movement.

 Impact of Civil Disobedience Movement